authorjapps/zerocode/README.md

 # Zerocode for TDD/BDD

->The simplest and convinient way to test your APIs
+>The simplest way to test your APIs

-Welcome to the new efficient style of API Testing.
-The following are examples repos to clone/download and run locally.
+Welcome to the simple and efficient style of API Testing. <br/>
+Clone/download the below demo repos to run locally.

  * https://github.com/authorjapps/zerocode-hello-world <br/>
  (Basic usages of the framework with **hello-world** examples)